 PCOS stands for Polycystic ovary syndrome.
 It is a hormonal disorder.
 Women of reproductive age will get affected by this disease.
 Polycystic ovary syndrome will lead to irregular periods and excess secretion of male hormones called androgen.

-More amount of follicles are developed under the ovaries which may cause an irregular release of eggs.
+More amount of follicles are developed under the ovaries, which may cause an irregular release of eggs.
 It may lead to infertility and miscarriage in women.

-Still today, the doctors do not know the exact causes.
+Still, today, the doctors do not know the exact causes.
 Reducing weight may also help to prevent polycystic ovary syndrome.

 Sexual intercourse is the major cause of pregnancy.
-But there is much new technology are introduced to birth to the child.
+But there is much new technology introduced to birth to the child.
 Miscarriage or abortion may also occur in pregnancy.

 After giving birth to the child, the pregnancy ended.
 Around 40 weeks of the last mensural period, the child started growing inside.